PhoenixTales/phoenix-docs/world/factions/guilds/beliar-priests.md

 14.01.2025 - 24.01.2025

 * Called Priests of Beliar, Beliar priests, priests of Vandras (older name of Beliar), Beliari or "Vandrani".
+* There is a significant percentage of female Beliar priests.

 ## Visuals